ViswanathGavva/CRUD/README.md

 # CRUD

 # To run
-Clone or Down load
+1) Clone or Down load
-run  npm install
+2) run  npm install
-run bower install
+3) run bower install
-npm run
+4)npm run
   OR
   node server.js
+Note: Make sure you have the latest npm else the json-server (dummy rest api) will take forever to install. npm install npm@latest -g

 Disclaimers:
 1) The form has a data element and we need to perform some validations for this.
 I wrote some js validatioans but they will fail in corner cases.
 Ideally we should be using a library like moment.js for these